featurehub-io/featurehub/sdks/typescript/featurehub-eventsource-sdk/README.md

 Server Side evaluation is more suitable when you are using an _insecure client_. (e.g. Browser or Mobile).
 This also means you evaluate one user per client.

-#### 2. Make a client:
+#### 2. Create FeatureHub config:

 Create an instance of `EdgeFeatureHubConfig`.
-You need to provide the API Key and the URL of the end-point you will be connecting to (the Edge server URL).
+You need to provide the API Key and the URL of the FeatureHub Edge server.

 ```typescript
 import {